 Lastly, and this is an unfortunate one to discuss, online dating has opened up the door for heartless individuals to play on others' vulnerability and steal their money.
 Getting to know someone online can feel very real, but not until you meet that person will you know that they're genuine.
 Yet many people don't follow this approach, and they can be duped into giving out personal information or cash to strangers all in the name of love.
 To give you an idea of how common this is, consider that last year, 2019, Americans lost $201 million to online scammers.

-This not only creates financial challenges, but it can also have lasting emotional effects that will make dating harder for these victims forever.
+This not only creates financial challenges but can also have lasting emotional effects that will make dating harder for these victims forever.
 Scams existed before online dating, sure, but they are far more prevalent these days and can have far more dramatic consequences.

 These are some of the ways the internet has changed dating forever, but let's not forget that this is an ongoing process.
 We are still adapting to the many digital technologies that have so rapidly become central parts of our lives, and this means that there are many more changes to come.
 But, as is the case currently, whether or not these changes are positive or negative remains to be seen.